ZaneWharton/PromptBuddy/README.md

 pip install -r requirements.txt uvicorn main:app --reload
 ```
--Note: The app is configured for deployment.
-In main.py CORSHEADERS replace the allowed origins with '*'.
-Create a .env file with the environment variable GEMINI_API_KEY=your_api_key
+-Note: For local development, open main.py and set CORS origins to '*'.
+Then create a .env file with the environment variable GEMINI_API_KEY=your_api_key

 **Setup Frontend**
 ```